Campaign of the Month: October 2017

 Arrogant, Heedless, Thoughtless

 • Baylor: Retired justicar.
-Crushed the Southern Lords in the Civil War.
+Crushed the Southron Lords in the Civil War.

 • Evarchus: Former prince of Corinth.
 First Ventrue to build a financial empire in the ancient world.

 • Gaius Fabricius: Founder of one of Clan Ventrue’s largest bloodlines and relentless foe to the despicable Demetrius.